morinted/art_of_chording/docs/introduction/how-steno-works.md

 ### Prefixes, suffixes, and root words

 Compound words can be strung together thanks to a phonetic system of prefixes and suffixes.
-"Uncomfortable" could be written as "un" (prefix `UN`) + "comfort" (root word `KOFRT`) + "able" (suffix `-BL`).
+"Uncomfortable" could be written as "un" (prefix `UN`) + "comfort" (root word `K-FRT`) + "able" (suffix `-BL`).
 "Antidisestablishmentarianism" could be composed from the prefixes "anti" and "dis"; the root word "establish"; and the suffixes "ment", "arian", and "ism".^[Just because we _could_ compose "antidisestablishmentarianism" from prefixes and suffixes (`A*INT DIS STAEB *MT A*IRN *IFM`) doesn't mean we would.
 It's a great word to have a brief for in order to save _a lot_ of time (1 stroke instead of 6).
 In Plover, the brief for antidisestablishmentarianism is `SLA*IRM` which is pretty arbritary as far as briefs go.
 Another long single-stroke brief in Plover is `SFRAJ` → supercalifragilisticexpialidocious.]

 Finally, if a word isn't composable from prefixes, suffixes, and root words and the stenographer doesn't have that word in their dictionary, they can fall back to one-letter-per-chord, which is called _fingerspelling_.^[Fingerspelling is a slow fallback option, only about 50 words per minute for a professional.
 To fingerspell "stop" the stenographer would stroke `S*` <Steno-Thumb stroke="S*" /> then `T*` <Steno-Thumb stroke="T*" /> then `O*` <Steno-Thumb stroke="O*" /> then `P*` <Steno-Thumb stroke="P*" />.]